 The Bruce Highway traverses the Fraser Coast Council area, passing the western outskirts of Maryborough.
 The major network converges at Maryborough with the Maryborough-Biggenden Road connecting to Biggenden to the west and the Maryborough-Hervey Bay Road connecting to Hervey Bay to the east.
-Hervey Bay Airport has services to Brisbane, Sydney and Lady Elliot Island.
+Hervey Bay Airport has commercial services to Brisbane, Sydney and Lady Elliot Island.
+The Maryborough Airport serves a small but important function for freight transport.
+Air services (freight and tourism) are available from Maryborough Airport.
 Fraser Coast is on the North Coast Rail line serviced by the Spirit of Queensland, Spirit of the Outback and Tilt Train rail services at Maryborough West Station and the Tilt Train at Howard Station.